leeola/appaid.kdapp/README.md

 it before you run it :)

 1. Clone this repo with
   `git clone https://github.com/leeolayvar/appaid.kdapp.git ~/Applications/appaid.kdapp`
 2. Refresh your App List
+3. In the upper right of the App Icon, there should be a compile button, click it.
-3. Open the app!
-It should auto compile and launch.
+4. Open the app!

 # Usage